jprjr/luasodium/README.md

 ## Modules

-Luasodium is broken into sub-modules, based on function prefixes in the Libsodium API.
-For example, all the `randombytes` function are in a `luasodium.randombytes` module.
+The luasodium source is broken into submodules to make individual testing easier - if you clone this repo locally, the default Makefile will build a local tree to perform testing with.

-There's a global `luasodium` module that includes all submodules, you don't have to include each and every module.
+The release build just uses a single module.
+You just need to `require'luasodium'` and you'll have access to everything.

 Documentation on modules is available in [the wiki](https://github.com/jprjr/luasodium/wiki/Modules).